cncf/glossary/content/en/stateless-apps.md

 ## What it is

-A stateless application operates independently of past interactions and user data.
-When a user interacts with the application, it processes the request and immediately forgets the information once the request is processed.
+Stateless applications operate independently of past interactions and user session data (referred to as state) When a user interacts with the application, it processes the request and immediately forgets the information once the request is processed.
 This indicates that the application lacks any permanent storage containing information on prior user interactions or data.